CloudBedrock/cribops-docs/README.md

    • CribOps - Memory
    • CribOps - CRM
    • CribOps - RAG
+   • CribOps - AWS (IAM user with access keys)

-💡 You can now use these PostgreSQL credentials in your n8n workflows!
+💡 You can now use these PostgreSQL and AWS credentials in your n8n workflows!
 ```

 ### AWS Deployment Output with DNS Options